Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setup Defined Market Instance.md

 The demo data in the **WT&A US Base Product Creating Environment with Data** paper is not tailored to other [[market|markets]].
 It may be used to generate demo data as a starting point, or the customer can contribute their own sample data.

 ### Step 9: Validate the Setup

+Check that the configuration is operating as asked in the *MARKET* - **Customer Product Setup Questionnaire** using the **WT&A Base Product Demonstration Guide**.

+### Step 10: Deploy Setup to the Customer

+After validation, transmit the setup and demo data (if applicable) to the customer's staging, training, or testing environment.
+This might be the instanced *TEST.

+In [[Tenant Manager]], do a full dump and load into the destination environment.

+Visit the [WorkForce Knowledge Base](https://workforcesoftware.force.com/customers/s/article/Dump-and-Load-Data-in-Tenant-Manager) for additional information on dumping and loading data in Tenant Manager

+*Consultants should discuss which environment to work in with their Project Manager or Configuration Lead.*

+### Step 11: Clear the Demo Data

+When the customer is ready to load their own sample data into their environment, you must clear the demo data that has already been imported.

+In the permitted environments, use the Truncate Script to delete the demo data while retaining all setup.

+Visit the [WorkForce Knowledge Base](https://workforcesoftware.force.com/customers/s/article/Data-Clean-Up-via-Truncate-Script-for-Partners) for additional details on utilizing the Truncate Script.